- Quick Questions, Quick Answers

 This version of YNAB isn’t YNAB 5.
 It’s not “next” at all.
 It’s a re-imagined and re-built YNAB.
 Familiar, yes, and built on those same core principles.
 But different in ways that have helped us re-commit to the method and our goal of eliminating your stress around money.

-We’ve got lots more to tell you.
 We’ll start with some quick Q & A, then dive in deep on the method, exciting new features, and … and … well, just read on!

 Quick Questions, Quick Answers